nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 # Developer Guide

-This developer guide aims to provide an overview of Nav@NUS to aim developers in creating extensions or making enhancements.
+This developer guide aims to provide an overview of Nav@NUS to aid developers in creating extensions or making enhancements.

 - [1.
 Design & Implementation](#1-design--implementation)